cgmorton/et-demands/README.md

 #### Out of date module

 Required openpylx (at least 2.4.0-a1) is not yet installed with Anaconda.
-Install it as
+Install it as:
 ```
 >
 pip install --upgrade openpyxl==2.4.0-a1